-Joseph-Dailly recommends setting up a learning organisation governed by trust “in which everyone has resolutely positive intentions with regard to their organisation and the communication of knowledge.
+Joseph-Dailly recommends setting up a learning organization governed by trust “in which everyone has resolutely positive intentions with regard to their organization and the communication of knowledge.
 Sharing cannot be forced, any more than you can force a relationship between members of the same team.
 Thus, for information to circulate, people must talk to one another.”
 What can you do?
-“You can organise time for informal exchanges by saying that each day, you will set aside an hour without meetings so that you can be called or can call your colleagues, just to have an informal exchange.”
+“You can organize time for informal exchanges by saying that each day, you will set aside an hour without meetings so that you can be called or can call your colleagues, just to have an informal exchange.”

 Set up rituals around knowledge and skills